 There are three (yes 3!) oceanfront day use state parks in Yachats, and no day use fees.

-(1) Yachats Ocean Road State Natural Site is located just south of downtown at the mouth of the Yachats River.
+(Beach) ♦ Yachats Ocean Road State Natural Site is located just south of downtown at the mouth of the Yachats River.
 Turn west off Hwy.
 101 onto Yachats Ocean Road at the south end of the Yachats River Bridge.
 There are parking spaces and picnic tables along this rim road, and a wooden staircase down to the beach.
-At low tide (except in winter) you’ll find a wonderful sandy beach here, and often small tide pools.
+At low tide, except in winter, you’ll find a wonderful sandy beach here, and often small tidepools.
 This is a great place to build a sandcastle, picnic, and with a little breeze – fly a kite.
 You may see heron fishing in the shallow section of the river, wild ducks floating under the bridge, an eagle or two, pelicans, and a variety of shore birds.

-(2) Yachats State Recreation Area is located at the west end of 2nd Street in downtown Yachats.
+(Tidepools) ♦ Yachats State Recreation Area is located at the west end of 2nd Street in downtown Yachats.
 This park offers a sometimes serene and sometimes wild view of the Yachats River as it meets the Pacific Ocean with Cape Perpetua as the backdrop.
 It’s is a great place to park and watch waves and to spot gray whales spouting or seals playing in the surf.
-There is also a nice tide pools viewing platform here, as well as a grassy lawn, resting benches, an historic marker, and picnic tables.
+There is also a nice tidepools viewing platform here (check the tides), as well as a grassy lawn, resting benches, an historic marker, and picnic tables.

-(3) Smelt Sands State Recreation Site is located at the north end of town.
+(Trail) ♦ Smelt Sands State Recreation Site is located at the north end of town.
 Turn west off Hwy.
 101 at the Smelt Sands sign onto a gravel road that leads to the park/parking lot.
-The park has a small pebbly beach near the entrance, and picnic tables and benches along a beautiful 3/4 mile stretch of the 804 Trail.
-At low tide, the north end of this trail (except in winter) connects by stairway to a 7-mile stretch of sandy beach that reaches all the way to the Alsea River Bay at Waldport.
+The park has a small pebbly beach near the entrance, and picnic tables and benches along a beautiful 3/4 mile stretch of the 804 Trail (accessible).
+At low tide, the north end of this trail, except in winter, connects by stairway to a 7-mile stretch of sandy beach that reaches all the way to the Alsea Bay at Waldport.
 The 804 Trail from the parking lot north to the beach is above the tideline, so it may be walked any time of day.
 However, do not venture onto the tabletop basalt rock except at low tide, and then only with caution.
 Sneaker waves can happen, and they are formidable.
 Do not turn your back on the ocean.
 While picnicking, watching beautiful waves, or hiking along the 804 Trail watch for whale spouts – you may even be able to count them!
 (Most of the year we have grey whales here – and many more during the spring and winter migrations.)

 Beginning just 26 miles south of Yachats, the Oregon Dunes, the largest expanse of coastal sand dunes in North America, stretch out for 40 miles between Florence and Coos Bay.
-Check out the web site for the area, and “A Local’s Guide to the Oregon Dunes,” linked below, for more information.
+Check out the website for the recreation area, and “A Local’s Guide to the Oregon Dunes,” linked below, for more information.

 15 miles S of Yachats | 12 miles N of Florence